Terms and Conditions for study at City, University of London

 6.9 In addition to your tuition fees, you may incur additional expenditure during your time at the institution, depending upon your chosen programme.
 Please see the fees and finance section of the programme description in the prospectus for programme-specific information and likely costs.
 Queries regarding any aspect of such other charges should be directed to your Course Office.

-7.1 Once you have accepted an Offer, you have a legal right to cancel the Contract at any time within 14 days of you accepting your Offer.
+7.1 Once you have accepted an Offer, you have a legal right to cancel the Contract at any time within 14 days of the date that you formally accepted your Offer.

-7.2 In order to cancel the Contract in accordance with Clause 7.1, you notify the institution (either orally or in writing) within the timescales referred to in Clause 7.1 and you may give the institution notice by completing the cancellation form at Schedule 1.
-Please refer to your Offer letter for further details.
+7.2 In order to cancel the Contract in accordance with Clause 7.1, you must notify the institution (either orally or in writing) within the timescales referred to in Clause 7.1 and you may give the institution notice by completing the cancellation form at Schedule 1of your Offer letter.

 7.3 If you have made any payment under the Contract prior to the date of cancellation of the Contract then the institution will provide you with a full refund as soon as reasonably possible but in any event within 14 days of the institution receiving your cancellation form.